ThomasMinn/ThomasMinn/README.md

 I'm currently studying Computer Science at the Metropolitan Community College and intend on transferring to the University of Nebraska at Omaha in the coming year.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- You can reach me @ minnichthomas425@gmail.com

 <!---
 ThomasMinn/ThomasMinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.